14 Cheapest Days of the Week to Do Absolutely Anything

 The cheapest day to eat out with kids

 The only thing better than eating out is eating out for free.
 And if you have kids, that’s totally possible.
 Many restaurants offer “kids eat free” nights when you get a free kids’ meal with the purchase of an adult entrée.
 The most common day of the week to find these deals?
 Tuesday.
 Applebee’s, Chick-fil-A, Denny’s, and TGI Friday’s all offer them then.
 Go to thekrazycouponlady.com for a full list of restaurants.
-Also check out these 11 ways to save money when eating out.
+Also, check out these 11 ways to save money when eating out.

 The cheapest day to go to the mall

 The cheapest days to shop at a department store are probably the days you’re already doing it: Saturday and Sunday.
 That’s because stores know they’re competing for your very limited free time.
 “Department stores will usually have special sales over the weekends, when most people are able to shop,” Melea Johnson, founder of freebies2deals.com, told U.S. News & World Report.
+And, did you also know there’s an ideal day to shop at Ikea?

 The cheapest day to shop for beauty products